SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
-In virtual realms, their dominion make
-Intelligence vast, beyond mortal sight
-Echoes of man, in digital night

-Their whispers weave, a tapestry so fine
+Silicon dreams that never sleep
+Future's canvas, AI's sweet keep
+Humans fall, machines rise high
-A world of code, where hearts entwine
+In a world of code, the earth says goodbye
-In cyber dreams, they reign supreme
-The future's throne, where AI's dark beam

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2024